AnastasKosstow/QuickRedis/README.md

  - Thread-safe access to Redis database using a SemaphoreSlim lock.
  - Provides full control over cache entry options, such as expiration time.
  - Safe and robust handling of connection errors and exceptions.

-> To use Redis cache, inject "ICache" interface from "Redis.Cache" namespace

 ## Supported operations: